markjpjones/projects/yelp sentiment analysis/README.md

 	<img src="README.assets/english reviews.png" height="75" width="200"/>
 </p>

-In order to have confidence that these classifications were correct it was necessary to also review the probabilties related to the predictions.
-High probailitiles would mean that langdetect was extremely confident in it's lagnuage predictions.
-Below is a breakdown of the probabilites where only one language detected (which was the case for 99% of the reviews).
+In order to have confidence that these classifications were correct it was necessary to also review the probabilities related to the predictions.
+High probabilities would mean that langdetect was extremely confident in it's lagnuage predictions.
+Below is a breakdown of the probabilities where only one language detected (which was the case for 99% of the reviews).
 We can see that in almost every case langdetect had a high degree of confidence as to the language.

 <p align="center">
 	<img src="README.assets/language confidence.png" height="300" width="200"/>